Verb phrase ellipsis: VP Ellipsis in Mandarin Chinese

+Here, the auxiliary verb 會 (huì, "can") appears to license the omission of the verb phrase 唱歌 (chànggē, "sing").
+However, Cai et al. (2013) argue that this example does not rely on syntactic ellipsis in the same manner as English.
+Instead, Mandarin VP ellipsis is interpreted pragmatically, relying on context and semantic cues.
+The presence of the adverb 也 (yě, "also") explicitly marks agreement or inclusion, providing additional clarity to the omitted content.

+Unlike English, Mandarin does not require auxiliary verbs to syntactically license VP ellipsis.
+Rather, the omission of the verb phrase is contextually resolved, reflecting a greater reliance on discourse coherence and pragmatic inference.

+VP Ellipsis in Language Acquisition

 Language acquisition often refers to a child learning to speak their first language, which is most often the language of their caregivers.
 Language acquisition involves many stages of learning—some of which are required before mastery of new information may occur.

 Children acquiring VP ellipsis typically go through two stages: in stage one, they use a full sentence; in stage two—after they have mastered intonation and modal auxiliaries—they are able to use VP ellipsis.

-Full sentences
+Pre-mastery

 Intonation or inflection on the edge of the phrase marks where the elided material has been deleted from the phonological form: until children master where and how to use intonation in a sentence to mark the elided material, they respond in full sentences.